soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365

 Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat investigation and response capabilities](office-365-ti.md)) enables you to run automated investigation and remediation to well-known threats that exist today.
 Read this article to get an overview of AIR and how it can help your organization and security operations teams mitigate threats more effectively and efficiently.
-To learn more about when additional features in AIR will be available, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).
+To learn more about when  AIR features will be available, see the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap).

 ## Alerts